ENVISIONING A NEW BELMONT GOLF COURSE

 - Addition of a six-hole short course, with holes ranging from 60 to 170 yards

 - Improved pro shop and clubhouse experience

 Why will it be a 12-hole championship course instead of an 18-hole championship course?[caption id="attachment_3971" align="alignright" width="414"] The Elson Redmond Memorial Driving Range - Renovated in 2017 by The First Tee.[/caption] First Tee made a conscious decision to propose an innovative plan to reimagine Belmont rather than simply making cosmetic changes or upgrades to the bunkers.
 To best accommodate the programming for our First Tee participants and to include practice facilities like a driving range, short-game area and putting area, reducing the course from 18 to 12 holes is necessary.
 In addition, we believe that having 12 holes – in addition to all that we’re adding – will be attractive to golfers who are looking to reduce the time it takes to play a round.

-We are excited to have an agreement to work with Love Golf Design, which is led by former PGA golfer Davis Love III, his brother Mark Love and Scot Sherman.
+Who is helping First Tee with the design and renovations?We are excited to have an agreement to work with Love Golf Design, which is led by former PGA golfer Davis Love III, his brother Mark Love and Scot Sherman.
 Davis Love III is a 21-time PGA champion, two-time Ryder Cup captain and World Golf Hall of Fame member.
 Most recently, the firm has been leading the redesign efforts at Birdwood Golf Course in Charlottesville.

-First Tee will assume control of Belmont on Jan.
+When will the renovations begin?First Tee will assume control of Belmont on Jan.
 1, 2020, and we will begin a full renovation that will necessitate the closure of the course until the spring of 2021.